 This page throws down a challenge: Can you write the program I need?.. in Lazarus, for my wants... but you could have fun with the challenge for your own purposes in most languages.
 It all arises out of my Map Making challenges for schools, youth groups, "team building" exercise organizers.

 There's not a lot of programming to achieve the first stage of completing the challenge... but there's some tedious mathematics to grasp.
-But I will help you with that part!
+I will help you with the mathematics.

 Get the first challenge achieved, and then the "real fun" begins!
 More on that later.

 Suppose I give you the coordinates of three points on a surface....

 If you draw lines, as above, three points define an angle.